Will-Siri/PawMatch/README.md

 # PawMatch
-Next.js App Router for fast SSR/SSG and seamless routing -- Supabase for Postgres database, auth, storage, and real-time updates with Row-Level Security (RLS) for secure data access -- Real-time chat and video calling with Stream SDK
+A Tinder-like web app for matching dogs with adopters using Next.js App Router for fast SSR/SSG and seamless routing -- Supabase for Postgres database, auth, storage, and real-time updates with Row-Level Security (RLS) for secure data access -- Real-time chat and video calling with Stream SDK